Which European countries have COVID-19 border restrictions in place?

 Several countries that were previously on a list of travel corridors have since been removed, meaning passengers coming from those destinations will have to quarantine.

-People arriving from Cyprus, Estonia, Finland, Gibraltar, Germany, Greece (except Crete and Mykonos, Lesvos, Santorini, Serifos, Tinos, Zakynthos), Greenland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Norway, San Marino, Sweden and the Vatican do not need to quarantine.
+People arriving in England from Cyprus, Estonia, Finland, Gibraltar, Germany, Greece (except Mykonos), Greenland, Ireland, Latvia, Liechtenstein, Lithuania, Norway and Sweden do not need to quarantine.

-Travellers from other countries in Europe will be subject to a 14-day quarantine - but this can be checked on the UK government website.
+Travellers from other countries in Europe - including France, Italy, Spain, the Netherlands, Belgium and so on - will be subject to a 14-day quarantine, but this can be checked on the UK government website.

 As in other countries, certain professions are exempt from these rules, such as healthcare workers travelling to deliver healthcare in the country.
 Upon arrival, those who are required to self-isolate need to provide their journey and contact details.